Computationally Efficient Replicable Learning of Parities and Applications: Introduction

 \item \textbf{$\rho$-Replicability:} When executing the algorithm on two independent input sets using the same internal randomness, the two executions will output the same $w$ with probability at least $1-\rho$. \end{enumerate}

-\begin{theorem}[Replicable Learning of Parities] There exists a polynomial-time $\rho$-replicable learning algorithm that (realizably) $(\eps,\delta)$-PAC learns the class of parity functions over $\zo^d$ with sample complexity $poly(d,1/\rho,1/\eps,\log(1/\delta))$. \end{theorem}
+\begin{theorem}[Replicable Learning of Parities] There exists a polynomial-time $\rho$-replicable learning algorithm that (realizably) $(\eps,\delta)$-PAC learns the class of parity functions over $\bbF_2^d$ with sample complexity $poly(d,1/\rho,1/\eps,\log(1/\delta))$. \end{theorem}

-Our main building block for proving Theorem~\ref{thm:intro:parities} is a new replicable algorithm that given a set of binary vectors, outputs a subspace of their linear span that covers most of them.
+Our main building block for proving Theorem~\ref{thm:intro:parities} is a new replicable algorithm that, given a set of input vectors over $\bbF^d$ (for an arbitrary field $\bbF$), outputs a subspace of their linear span that covers most of them.

-\begin{theorem}[Replicable Linear Span] There exists a polynomial-time algorithm $\RepLinearSpan$ that is $\rho$-replicable, and given input vectors $v_1,\ldots,v_m \in \zo^d$ for $m \geq poly(d,1/\rho,1/\eps)$, outputs a subspace $V \subseteq Span(v_1,\ldots,v_m)$ that covers $1-\eps$ fraction of the vectors. \end{theorem}
+\begin{theorem}[Replicable Linear Span] There exists a polynomial-time algorithm $\RepLinearSpan$ that is $\rho$-replicable, and given input vectors $v_1,\ldots,v_m \in \mathbb{F}^d$ for $m \geq poly(d,1/\rho,1/\eps)$, outputs a subspace $V \subseteq Span\set{v_1,\ldots,v_m}$ that covers $1-\eps$ fraction of the vectors. \end{theorem}

-Theorem~\ref{thm:intro:linearspan} implies that if the $m$ input vectors are drawn i.i.d.\ from a distribution $\cD$ over $\zo^d$, then by standard generalization theorems (e.g., Fact~\ref{fct:unif_conv}), the output subspace $V$ also covers $\approx 1-\eps$ fraction of the distribution $\cD$ (or equivalently, covers at least $1-\eps$ fraction of the distribution using slightly higher sample complexity).
+Theorem~\ref{thm:intro:linearspan} implies that if the $m$ input vectors are drawn i.i.d.\ from a distribution $\cD$ over $\mathbb{F}^d$, then by standard generalization theorems, with probability at least $1-\delta$, the output subspace $V$ also covers $\approx 1-\eps$ fraction of the distribution $\cD$ (or equivalently, covers at least $1-\eps$ fraction of the distribution using slightly higher sample complexity).